Skip to main content

 Pay an Allowance (With Thought Behind It)

 Since we thankfully don’t live in a Dickensian nightmare, children aren’t expected to go work in the local coal mine by the time they can walk and talk.
 As such, one of the most reliable ways for kids to earn a bit of spending money is an allowance.
 Roughly two-thirds of U.S. parents give their children some form of allowance.
 However, it’s important to make sure it’s doled out in a constructive way.
-For starters, there should be an expectation of some saving.
+For starters, there should be an expectation of some savings.
 Make sure your child sets aside a percentage of their allowance every week to help instill the importance of saving.
-Expects suggest somewhere in the 15-to-30 percent range.
+Experts suggest somewhere in the 15-to-30 percent range.

 Most parents will offer to pay an allowance in exchange for chores.
-Sound like a great system, but you’ll want to be careful in how you set this up.
+Sounds like a great system, but you’ll want to be careful in how you set this up.
 Kids shouldn’t be rewarded for every little thing they do around the house.
 After all, they’re part of the family unit and should be expected to contribute their fair share.
 Kimberly Palmer, author of Smart Mom, Rich Mom: How to Build Wealth While Raising a Family, recommends an alternative approach.
 Only pay kids for extra chores that go “beyond basic household chores like cleaning up after yourself or making your bed.”
 Otherwise, stick with a consistent allowance.

 As for how much you should give them, a survey by The American Institute of Certified Public Accountants found the average U.S. kid received $30 per week.
 We guess the old standard of $5 per week just doesn’t go very far anymore.
 Use that as a rough guideline when trying to find an amount that suits your family.